jpallagrosi/unrealEpic_multiUser/README.md

 Agrements an hide the app script.
 Scoped "Once per user per computer" \
 If XCode is beeing used separatly to Unreal this might not work for you.

-Add the script unrealEpic_multiUser.sh in the same policy as the package. \
+Add the script 'unrealEpic_multiUser.sh' in the same policy as the package. \
-This will install both the LaunchAgent com.epic.manifests.plist and the script epicManifests_cp.sh in the correct locations.
+This will install both the LaunchAgent 'com.epic.manifests.plist' and the script 'epicManifests_cp.sh' in the correct locations.

-The script unrealEpic_multiUser.sh also work if UE5 is already installed. \
+The script 'unrealEpic_multiUser.sh' works if UE5 is already installed. \
-However removeUsersEpic.sh must be ran on the client machines beforehand.
+However 'removeUsersEpic.sh' must be ran once on the client machines beforehand.